drupal-graphql/graphql/doc/mutations/custom-validations.md

 ## CreateEntitybase plugin access

-The "CreateEntityBase" plugin does a entity access check in its resolveOutput method, so it will validate if a user is trying to create an entity it does not have access to and fail if that happens with a message : "You do not have the necessary permissions to create entities of this type."
-However you might have some other logic you want to perform, for example check that a user has done something else before he can peform this action, some kind of custom validation or a simpel field access check, so that maybe a user that has no access to a particular field give his role fails accordingly.
+The **CreateEntityBase** plugin does a entity access check in it's resolveOutput method, so it will validate if a user is trying to create an entity it does not have access to and fail if that happens with a message :  **"You do not have the necessary permissions to create entities of this type."**

+However you might have some other logic you want to perform, for example check that a user has done something else before he can peform this action, some kind of custom validation or a simple field access check, so that maybe a user that has no access to a particular field give his role fails accordingly.

 You can make custom validations by implementing your own "resolveOutput" method inside your mutation.